Skip to contents

 #>

-#> Model 'RTMB' has 105 pars, and was fit using NUTS with a 'stan' metric
+#> Model 'RTMB' has 105 pars and was fit using SNUTS with a 'stan' metric

 #> 1 chain(s) of 2000 total iterations (1000 warmup) were used